rklymentiev/py-for-neuro/slides/chapter3_01_numpy.md

 2.0
 ```

 Notes: NumPy is one of the most fundamental packages for numerical computing in Python.
-It has hundreds of functions, but in this chapter we will not go through all of them.
-The main goal is to introduce the main idea of working with NumPy so you can continue exploring package's possibilities on your own.
+It has hundreds of functions, but in this chapter, we will not go through all of them.
+The main goal is to introduce the main idea of working with NumPy so you can continue exploring the package's possibilities on your own.
 ---

 # Arrays